blikblum/nextdoc/Readme.md

 There are no build scripts or 3rd-party services involved.
 Everything is done in the browser.
 Worried about performance?
 Oh, It's pretty fast.

-Flatdoc utilizes the [GitHub API] to fetch your project's Readme files.
+Nextdoc utilizes the [GitHub API] to fetch your project's Readme files.
 You may also configure it to fetch any arbitrary URL via AJAX.

 #### Lightning-fast parsing